banillie/analysis_engine/README.md

 This should complete your local environment set up.

 Note this process creates the necessary framework for `analysis_engine` to run correctly.
-All `analysis_engine` code is held remotely on Github at [analysis_engine](https://github.com/banillie/analysis_engine).
+All `analysis_engine` code is held remotely on Github.
 This code is underpinned by having the correct dependencies in your local environment.
 See the requirements.txt file for a list of these dependencies.
 Key dependencies are Datamaps, Openpyxl and a library of code which handles the transformation of master data into a synthetic data base.
 This code is held here [projectlibrary](https://github.com/banillie/projectlibrary).
 Note that in `projectlibrary` `analysis` `data.py` the master data section shows the file paths used to convert master data into python dictionaries.

 ## Maintaining virtual environment

+`analysis_engine` is in development and updated regularly to improve performance and add new code.
+Each time it is used locally the user should do the following to ensure that they have the most up-to-date code.

+1. `VCS` `Git` `Pull`.
+This will pull down all the latest code the remote repository onto your local machine.
+If necessary the user should accept merging with maters.

+2. In the terminal type `pip install -U -r requirements.txt` This will update your virtual environment so that you have all the latest dependencies.